 Optional Lender Paid Coverage

-Like VSI, the lender may opt for additional coverages, at their cost, within a CPI program:
+Like LSI, the lender may opt for additional coverages, at their cost, within a CPI program:

 - Loan Balance Protection: